Wondering how to use SEO on your WooCommerce site to drive more targeted traffic and boost your sales?

-2. Use the Yoast SEO Plugin
+2. Use the All in One SEO Plugin

 Using an SEO plugin on your site is essential to optimize your website for search engines and attract potential customers.

 - Social media sharing tools